Nebraska Revised Statute 69-1204

 License; application; fees; bond; expiration; copy of contract.

-Each licensee shall furnish with his or her application a blank copy of the contract he or she intends to use between himself or herself and the debtor and shall notify the secretary of all changes and amendments thereto within thirty days of such changes and amendments.
+(4) Each licensee shall furnish with the application a blank copy of the contract that the licensee intends to use between the licensee and the debtor and shall notify the secretary of all changes and amendments thereto within thirty days after such changes and amendments.

 - Laws 1967, c.
 377, § 4, p.
 1180;